datechies/Edit-Like/Readme.md

 </head>
 </html>

 ## <b>PRIVACY POLICY</b>
+Edit Like App is developed by Da Techies <br>
 This page is used to inform visitors regarding the privacy policies with the collection, use, disclosure of Personal Information, and other informations if anyone decided to use the App.

 ### <b>What personal information do we collect from the people using our app?</b>